kristenmills/to-do/README.md

 * Display list

 ##How to Use
-Sets the name of the list
+Creates a new todo list or switch to an already existing list

-	todo -s My New Todo List
+	todo create My New Todo List
+	todo switch My Existing List

 Add some tasks to the working list